Talking About the Past Tenses in English Grammar

 2. They had already left when I arrived.

-3. She had read the book before the class started.
+3. She had read the book before class.

-4. We had eaten dinner by the time they arrived.
+4. We had eaten dinner before they arrived.

-6. I had known him for years before he moved away.
+6. I had known him for years before he moved.

 7. They had gone to the store when I called.